 The Japanese population shifted to saving rather than spending, leaving businesses with unused equipment and employees.
 By the time the Bank of Japan raised rates to cool the economy, it was too late–the banks soon failed, most Japanese were avoiding unnecessary spending, and the economy remained reeled as stagnation set in.

 What effect does stagflation have?

-Though equities and bonds don’t fare particularly well during stagflation, commodities like gold do.
+Though many assets don’t fare particularly well during stagflation, commodities like gold do.
 Stagflation causes the price of commodities like oil, food, and precious metals to increase.
 From novices to experts, virtually every investor acknowledges gold and precious metals as a hedge against stagflation.
-Unlike stocks and bonds, gold isn’t connected to a particular currency.
+Unlike some investments, gold isn’t connected to a particular currency.
 So, if a currency loses part of its real value to inflation, precious metals like gold wouldn’t decline in value as a result.

 Gold, like any commodity or asset, varies in price based on supply and demand.
 The cost of gold can move due to several factors, like the ability of mining and refining companies to produce gold and demand for gold from central banks and investors.
 One of the most significant movers of gold prices is economic performance and inflation.
 When the economy performs poorly, and when inflation rates rise, investors turn to gold.
 When an economy is experiencing stagflation, gold prices head north as investors seek a safe haven in the yellow metal.

 Stagflation in the modern era

 In the U.S. today, we haven’t experienced a spell of stagflation as significant as what we saw in the 1970s.
 During that time, the U.S. economy was truly in shambles, and it cost a great deal of time, money, and effort for the country to finally recover.